 We’re going to avoid neck warmers and stick solely to the more dedicated balaclavas and their modified counterparts.
-Today we can find balaclavas in fleece, wool, or other synthetics such as polyester.
+Today we can find the best ski mask balaclavas in fleece, wool, or other synthetics such as polyester.
 Each has a purpose.

 They’re made to be thick or thin, sometimes windproof, and often feature breathing holes to leave room for breath to escape.
 The best balaclavas, however, are chosen specifically to match the needs of the wearer for snowmobiling, skiing, or other winter sports.

-Quick Answer: The 5 Best Balaclava Ski Masks For 2017
+Quick Answer: The 7 Best Rated Ski Masks For 2021

 - Smartwool NTS Mid 250 Pattern Balaclava